 Third-Party Cookies for Site Use Analysis

-The City uses third parties such as Google to help us analyze how people are using our site.
-The City also uses the Google Analytics service to provide us with demographic data about our users, such as age and gender, on an anonymous basis.
+The city uses third parties such as Google to help analyze how people are using this site.
+The city also uses the Google Analytics service to provide demographic data about users, such as age and gender, on an anonymous basis.
 Google service uses a cookie that can be recognized by Google or its affiliate DoubleClick when you visit other websites.